ARM Cuauhtémoc: History

+Following her collision with the Brooklyn Bridge in May 2025, Cuauhtémoc has since returned to service, visiting Victoria, Canada, in September 2026.
+On September 23, she arrived in San Francisco.

 Incidents

 Collision with Portugalete suspension bridge

 In 2007, while transiting the El Abra route down the Bilbao estuary in Spain, the mainmast collided with the suspension bridge in the municipality of Portugalete.
 There was only minor damage to the top of the mainmast.
 There were no injuries and the ship was not stopped.
 The maneuver was a calculated risk by the local authorities since all boats had to clear the 45 m bridge.
 The height of Cuauhtémoc was 45.5 m and normally the maneuvers are done at high tide, so the local pilots coordinated everything to avoid mishaps.
 A similar collision also happened to the Portuguese training ship NRP Sagres in 2000.

 Disappearance of a cadet

 On 11 June 2017, a cadet fell overboard from the ship during a sail maneuver near Mumbai, India.
 Despite intensive searches coordinated between Mexico and India, she was not located.
 In the vessel's 35 years of service up to that point, this was the first fatal incident.